 The prohibition against behaving with impropriety or the appearance of impropriety applies to both the professional and personal conduct of a judge.
 Because it is not practicable to list all prohibited acts, the proscription is necessarily cast in general terms that extend to conduct by judges that is harmful although not specifically mentioned in the Code.
 Actual improprieties under this standard include violations of law, court rules or other specific provisions of this Code.
-The test for appearance of impropriety is whether the conduct would create in reasonable minds a perception that the judge's ability to carry out judicial responsibilities with integrity, impartiality and competence is impaired.
+The test for appearance of impropriety is whether, based on the conduct, the judge's impartiality might be questioned by a reasonable person knowing all the circumstances.